dydymos/webpage/content/home/skills.md

 widget: featurette
 headless: true  # This file represents a page section.

+# Order that this section appears on the page.
+weight: 30

 # ...
 Put Your Section Options Here (title etc.) ...

 # Showcase personal skills or business features.